Dates: June 10 – 13, 2019

-In addition to learning with some of Harvard Divinity School’s leading teachers and scholars, participants will engage deeply with peers, learn in exceptional places on Harvard’s campus, and work with collections that illustrate the theme of change and transformation in human history, culture and achievement.
+Guided by some of Harvard Divinity School’s leading teachers and scholars, participants will engage deeply with peers to work with the theme of change in four parts:

 Making Change is for any individual seeking to expand their positive impact on the world.
 Apply to join us this June.

 Yehan Numata Senior Lecturer on Buddhist Literatures

 Neil L. Rudenstine Professor of the Study of Latin America, with a joint appointment with the Department of Anthropology in the Faculty of Arts and Sciences

 Dean of the Faculty of Divinity; Alonzo L. McDonald Family Professor of Evangelical Theological Studies; and John Lord O'Brian Professor of Divinity

 Director, Religious Literacy Project; Lecturer in Religion, Conflict, and Peace; and Senior Fellow at the Center for the Study of World Religions